The Spider Lady: Nan Songer and Her Arachnid WWII Army

 Her upcoming projects include a contribution to the bestselling “Who Was…?” series titled WHO WAS WILMA MANKILLER?
 (Penguin Workshop).
 Andrea is a long-time member of the Rochester Area Children’s Writers and Illustrators (RACWI) group and the Society of Children’s Book Writers and Illustrators (SCBWI).

-Dan’s writing has appeared in the Wall Street Journal, the Philadelphia Inquirer, and McSweeney’s, among other publications.
+Dan’s writing has appeared in the Wall Street Journal, the Philadelphia Inquirer, McSweeney’s, Ladybug, and Ranger Rick, among other publications.
 He studied Geography and City Planning at West Chester University of Pennsylvania and Science Writing at Johns Hopkins University.
 Dan is a member of the Society of Children’s Book Writers and Illustrators (SCBWI) and the National Association of Science Writers (NASW).

-Dan’s recent books include THEY HOLD THE LINE: WILDFIRES, WILDLANDS, AND THE FIREFIGHTERS WHO BRAVE THEM.
+Dan’s recent books include LOVE IS HARD WORK, THEY HOLD THE LINE: WILDFIRES, WILDLANDS, AND THE FIREFIGHTERS WHO BRAVE THEM.

 West